 Can you still earn elite credits and points?

 One of the great things about these type of programs is that you can still earn your elite credits and elite points whenever you make a booking.
 So if you are chasing status then you won’t lose out on those precious stay credits when you book through this program.

 Because you are not booking directly with the hotel there’s always the chance that your credits and points don’t show up so you might need to follow up with the hotel after your stay when booking with the LHRC.

 You also should still be eligible to receive your own elite benefits.
 Those benefits should supplement the benefits that you will get from this program.
 In some cases, your perks might be stronger (e.g., lounge access) but in other cases you may have a bottom-tier or lower-tier status that doesn’t offer perks like breakfast.

 I would always mention your elite status and given them your elite number at check-in just to make sure that you get those benefits since your elite status could get lost in the shuffle when making your booking.

 Yes, but unless things change in the future, you’ll need to call in to do so.

 What hotels can you find in LHRC?

 Generally, you’re going to be able to find some of the top brands in this program at many locations.
 I’m not aware of a published directory of these properties so you’ll just need to search for your specific city/location and see which properties show up.

-Here is a non-exhaustive list I found of properties in the following cities:
+Here is a non-exhaustive list I found of properties in the following cities earlier this year: